quantinium03/Guide-to-install-Arch-Linux/README.md

 ~~~
 reboot
 ~~~
 Eject the USB drive and wait for grub bootloader to come.
 You'll see an Arch Linux entry.
 Press ENTER to enter Arch.
+Use your username as your login and the password you set.
+If you are using wireless connection you'll have to use " $ nmtui " to activate internet as iwctl is not present
 # Done with the base installation.
 Refer to desktop directory to install DE/WM acc to your usage and installation of nvidia-dkms drivers would be in nvidia-dkms.md